ubercomrade/esdeg/README.md

 ## DEG case

 This command is used when you have comma-separated table including results of differentially expressed genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)).
-This command allows you to detect which motifs are enriched in differentially expressed genes compared to a background.
-Differentially expressed genes are determined by parameters: `--pvalue` and `--log2fc_deg`.
-Background is determined by parameters: `--pvalue` and `--log2fc_back`.
+This command allows you to detect which motifs are enriched in differentially expressed genes (foreground) compared to a background.
+Differentially expressed genes are determined by the parameters: `--pvalue` and `--log2fc_deg`.
+Background is determined by the parameters: `--pvalue` and `--log2fc_back`.
 See below.

 _Timing from 10 seconds to 5 minutes_